Debt Ratios for Residential Financing

 With a 29/41 (FHA) qualifying ratio

-Remember these are just guidelines.
-We'd be thrilled to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+Don't forget these are only guidelines.
+We will be happy to help you pre-qualify to help you figure out how large a mortgage you can afford.

-Americn Hero Mortgage can answer questions about these ratios and many others.
+Americn Hero Mortgage can walk you through the pitfalls of getting a mortgage.
 Give us a call: 754-202-4376.